loaDer1232/plex-organiser-toolkit/README.md

 # plex-organiser-tools
-This is an open source tool for renaming tv episode into the plex format feel free to use it
+This is an open source tool for renaming tv episodes into the plex format, feel free to use it
-## use:
+## Use:
 1. When propmted for Path: enter the directory that the show is contained in
 2. When asked for name enter the new name for the episodes

-## style guide:
+## Style guide:
 1. Varibles should be in camelCase and have type hints
 2. Functions are camelCase with _ between each word and have type hints
 3. Classes have capitals at the start and for each word and have descriptions and Attributes